3 Days in Tokyo: What to See, Do, and Eat

 Tips for your trip to Tokyo:

-- Take the time to study the rail system before arriving in, as it is very comprehensive, but can be very confusing.
+- Take the time to study the rail system before arriving; it is very comprehensive, but can be very confusing.

 - Know that people walk to the left side of stairs and streets.